kyma-project/cloud-manager/docs/user/README.md

 instance that can be used as RWX volume in the cluster.
 To learn more, read the [GcpNfsVolume Custom Resource](./resources/04-30-10-gcp-nfs-volume.md)  documentation.

+### AzureVpcPeering CR

+The `azurevpcpeering.cloud-resources.kyma-project.io` CRD describes the Azure peering connection between Kyma and the remote Azure Virtual Network.
+To learn more, read the [AzureVpcPeering Custom Resource](./resources/04-40-10-azure-vpc-peering.md) documentation.

 ### GcpVpcPeering CR
 The `gcpvpcpeering.cloud-resources.kyma-project.io` CRD describes the VPC Peering that you can use to peer the Kyma cluster with your Google Cloud project VPC.